ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 full chain to a root accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.

+The 'x509_chain' element SHOULD contain the leaf certificate and the full chain to a trust anchor that is publicly trusted by the client.
+A client SHOULD NOT submit certificates that chain to an administratively trusted root, as this represents private client data.
+If a certificate contains SCTs issued by publicly trusted logs, and chains to an administratively added trust anchor, the client SHOULD submit the 'x509_chain' consisting only of the leaf certificate.

+\[
+tjr: We want to change the 'SHOULD NOT' to something slightly different.
+\]

 \[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]